Conditional logic on forms columns allows you to show fields in a form view based on the form submitter's values for previous fields.

-Use of Conditional Form fields:
+Use of Conditional Form columns:

 In this article you will learn,